chericito/mobohubb-docs/docs/QUICK START/onboarding/index.md

   </Card>

   <Card title="Mobile App" href="https://mobohubb.readme.io/v1.2/docs/mobohubb-mobile-app#/" icon="fa-mobile" target="_blank">
-    Find out how to download and install the Mobohubb Mobile App on both Android and iOS devices, and learn how to log in using various methods.
+    Find out how to download and install the mobohubb Mobile App on both Android and iOS devices, and learn how to log in using various methods.

     **In these sections you'll discover:**